SidPalmal4029/Genome-fetcher/README.md

 GCF_AVXXXXXXXX.v

 # Author
-This program has been developed by Siddhakam Palmal at CSIR IMTECH, independently.
+This program has been developed independently by Siddhakam Palmal at CSIR IMTECH.